 If you want to kick off your first evening on a serious high, head to LavkaLavka (metro: Trubnaya/Chekhovskaya) for your first proper meal.

-This was one of the best meals we had over the full two weeks travelling in Russia.
+This was one of the best meals we had over the full two weeks of travelling in Russia.
 As regular readers will know, I really like eating, so the first meal of a holiday has to be a good ‘un.
+That’s why I’m starting my Moscow itinerary with this treat.

 LavkaLavka is a farm-to-table restaurant, using local ingredients, and it came recommended by pretty much everyone I spoke to who’d been to Moscow and loads of fellow travel bloggers.
 It’s primarily modern Russian cuisine, but with other influences too.
 Highlights included a spelt porridge starter (I hate porridge but this was AMAZING), rye pasta and a traditional mushroom pie.
 I became mildly/wildly obsessed with Russian pies because they’re brioche-based and that’s so far up my street I could live off it.
 Buckwheat and caramelised apple tart and a chocolate gooey delightful thing finished it off nicely.